 I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.
-‘He will wipe every tear from their eyes.
-There will be no more death’ or mourning or crying or pain, for the old order of things has passed away.”

-What Nation are you a citizen of?
+What Nation are you a Citizen of?

 Two kingdoms exist simultaneously side by side, God’s and Satan’s, each one bidding for the allegiance of God’s people.

 Salvation is much more than spiritual deliverance from personal sin.
 It includes rescue from political forces and structures that have aligned with Satan.
 Heaven has already started to be reunited with earth.
 The Kingdom is where heaven overlaps with the physical.
 The Kingdom is the redemption of creation.

 The fact that Jesus inaugurated a new nation, means that people are forced to choose which nation they will be a citizen of.
 We may be born into a nation of the world, but once a Christian is “born again” they are born into the Jesus Nation.
 We can’t have dual citizenship.
 Scripture claims that in the worldly nation we live in, we are foreigners, strangers, and exiles.
 Our citizenship is in the Kingdom of God alone!
 (Philippians 3:20; Hebrews 11:13; 1 Peter 1:17)

-Jesus followers are tasked with proclaiming the good news that the Kingdom of God is here, and that anyone can be a part of it!
+Jesus-followers are tasked with proclaiming the good news that the Kingdom of God is here and that anyone can be a part of it.